Battle of Britain 80th + 1 Memorial Trek- 3 Days, 2 nights

 In May 1940 the greatest rescue of all time took place, masterminded right here deep within Dover’s secret wartime tunnels.

-See, hear and feel the danger as the events and people from the Dunkirk evacuation are made real.
-Journey through the tunnels deep beneath the castle as special effects, projections and real film footage bring this dramatic rescue operation to life.
 During the First World War, the Dover area was officially designated as a fortress with Dover Castle acting as military headquarters.

 We will provide transport back to Kingsdown international campsite to reunite with your vehicle.
 If you prefer to catch a taxi or train back earlier you will be armed with contact numbers to arrange this, and we will assist you.